-Level 4 Level 5 Level 6 Level 6 (Hons) B1 Understand the techniques that relate to the Media Industry Address broadly-defined complex problems relating to TV and Production Technology.
-Address problems that have limited definition and involve many interacting factors.
-Address problems that have limited definition and involve many interacting factors.
-Relate this information within final major module B2 Have an awareness of problems and recognise opportunities to apply solutions.
+Level 4 Level 5 Level 6 Level 6 (Hons) B1 Understand the techniques that relate Address broadly-defined complex Address problems that have limited Address problems that have limited to the Media Industry problems relating to TV and Production definition and involve many interacting definition and involve many interacting Technology. factors. factors.
+Relate this information within final major module

+B2 Have an awareness of problems and recognise opportunities to apply solutions.
 Determine, adapt and use appropriate methods and skills.
 Determine, refine and adapt and use appropriate methods and skills.
 Determine, refine and adapt and use appropriate methods and skills.
 B3 Construct arguments that incorporate specialised media Production knowledge.
 Use relevant research or development to inform actions.
 Use and where appropriate define relevant research and development to inform actions.
 Use and where appropriate define relevant research and development to inform actions.
 Relate this information within final major module B4 Include the contents of articles and other sources, display understanding of their relative importance and relevance to an area of study.
 Evaluate actions, methods and results to draw conclusions relating to TV Production and Technology.
 Evaluate actions, methods and results and their implication as applied to TV Production and Technology.
 Evaluate actions, methods and results and their implication as applied to TV Production and Technology.